Life Growing Up Film

-Life Growing Up has been created from the real life experiences of young people who have grown up living with HIV.
-The short film explores critical issues of living with HIV including finding out about your HIV diagnosis maintaining medication adherence and clinic engagement, telling a friend or partner about your HIV, and the emotional and social impacts HIV can bring to young people's lives.
-The film aims to raise awareness and understanding of the experiences and needs of young people living with HIV.
+Life Growing Up is a short film created from the real life stories of young people who have grown up with HIV.
+It aims to increase awareness and understanding of the experiences and needs of young people living with HIV.

-CHIVA formally launched the film in the UK on Friday 30th November 2018 to mark World AIDS Day.
-This followed the successful premier of the live performance at the International AIDS Society Conference in Amsterdam in July 2018 which was very well received.
+CHIVA formally launched the film in the UK to coincide with World AIDS Day 2018.
+This followed the successful premiere of the live performance at the International AIDS Society Conference in Amsterdam in July 2018.

 Performances have also taken place at BHIVA and CHIVA conferences as well as at the parliamentary launch of the report HIV & Mental Health: The Missing Link in 2020.

 CHIVA has been working to get both the live performance and the films shown in schools.
 Alongside workshop activities, these can be used to explore the issues raised.
 For further information about this please contact [email protected].